turingschool/front-end-curriculum/projects/foto-finder-final.md

   - A button to "Remove" the photo from the album
 - Each photo card should persist (in `localStorage`) and should be present upon reloading the page.
   - The photo should be added to `localStorage` using the `saveToStorage` method defined in the `Photo` class.
-- When a user clicks the title or caption of a photo in the list, that text should become an editable text field, pre-populated with the existing photo title or caption.
-- The user should be able to "commit" their changes by pressing "Enter/Return" or by clicking outside of the text field.
-  - This change should be saved in localStorage using the `updatePhoto` method defined in the `Photo` class.
-  - Bonus: If the user clicks on the image, the user should be able to update the photo using the `updatePhoto` method.

 - When the user clicks on the "Favorite" button, the button should stay in the active (pink) state.
   - This favorited state should also persist after a page refresh using the `updatePhoto` method defined in the `Photo` class
 - When the user clicks on the "Trash" button, the photo should be removed from the page